awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database-upgrade.md

 For a minor upgrade on an Aurora global database, you upgrade all of the secondary clusters before you upgrade the primary cluster\.

 To learn how to upgrade an Aurora PostgreSQL global database to a higher minor version, see [Upgrading the Aurora PostgreSQL engine to a new major version](USER_UpgradeDBInstance.PostgreSQL.md#USER_UpgradeDBInstance.Upgrading.Manual)\.
 To learn how to upgrade an Aurora MySQL global database to a higher minor version, see [Upgrading Aurora MySQL by modifying the engine version](AuroraMySQL.Updates.Patching.md#AuroraMySQL.Updates.Patching.ModifyEngineVersion)\.

+**Note**
+A secondary cluster must have at least one DB instance to perform a minor upgrade\.